npsark/rshell/README.md

 ##Building

 To build *rshell*, first clone the repository to your local machine.
 Next, navigate to the folder that `Makefile` is in.
-Run the command make.
-This will create a bin folder in which the executable rshell will be located.
+Run the command `make`.
+This will create a `bin` folder in which the executable *rshell* will be located.

 ##Bugs